harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 When creating *deployments*, *Replica Sets* or *Pods*, *Kubernetes* will try to use docker images already stored locally or pull them from the public docker hub.
 To change this, you need to specify the custom docker registry as part of your *Kubernetes* object configuration (`yaml` or `json`).

-Instead of specifying this directly in your configuration, we’ll use the concept of *Kubernetes Secrets*.
+Instead of specifying this directly in your configuration, we'll use the concept of *Kubernetes Secrets*.
 You decouple the k8s object from the registry configuration by just referencing the secret by its name.
-But first, let’s create a new *Kubernetes Secret*.
+But first, let's create a new *Kubernetes Secret*.

 ```bash
 kubectl create secret docker-registry <SECRET_NAME>